thagrol/fakewake/README.md

 the configured ports.
 The daemon does not listen at a low enough level in the network stack to receive all ethernet frames.
 - If you're not comfortable connecting 3.3v from the PC's PSU directly to the Pi's gpio, an optocoupler may be used.
-In which case a custom config muts be used with "psu_sense_active_low" set to "True" while the PSU is fully on and low when the PSU is in standby, soft off, or off.
+In which case a custom config must be used with "psu_sense_active_low" set to "True" while the PSU is fully on and low when the PSU is in standby, soft off, or off.
 - Pi3 and later have not been tested.
 They should work, but check their current requirements do not exceed that provided by the 5v standby line of the PC's PSU.
 - I've no idea whether this approach will work on a Mac as I don't have access to one.
+- For the buttons/links to reboot or power off the Pi to work the user this tool is running as have passwordless sudo access to the "reboot" and "poweroff" commands.
+This requires not dropping privileges, running as the "pi" user with default permissions, or custom configuration in /etc/sudoers.

 ## Disclaimer & License